Conversion courses

 Entry requirements depend on the qualification, course and institution.
 You'll almost always need at least a 2:1 Bachelors degree - although, due to the nature of conversion courses, it can be in any subject.
 You may get onto a course with a 2:2, providing you have sufficient relevant work experience to strengthen your application.
 Contact the institution if you don't quite meet the entry criteria to see whether they'll accept you.

 If you're an international student, you should check individual requirements with your chosen university.
-UK NARIC may help you better understand the equivalency of your qualifications.
+UK ENIC may help you better understand how your qualifications compare with those in the UK.

 Browse job profiles to learn more about the entry requirements for your chosen career.